 - provide a unique identifier of the CI – be carefull with the naming convention to not be to much linked to an attribute that could change, while still allowing easy identification of a CI ( reference staring by App for the application)

 Once you have a first draft of your process, you can start to look at the solutions on the market, and keep in mind that configuration management process is a continuous and long-term process.

 What’s your experience with creating a CMDB?

-Service Management Consultant for Orange Business Services in Switzerland with over 10 years’ experience in service management and IT outsourcing, my experience in IT operations allows me to understand customer challenges and issues to deliver the best service management solution.
+Service Management Consultant for Orange Business in Switzerland with over 10 years’ experience in service management and IT outsourcing, my experience in IT operations allows me to understand customer challenges and issues to deliver the best service management solution.
 I am leading service management consulting in Switzerland including ServiceNow implementation.
 I hold an engineering degree and an MBA from HEC Montreal.
 I am ITIL V3 expert certified